prcutler/paulcutler.org/docs/blog/posts/2026/2026-06-13-listenbrainz-all-the-things/index.md

 ## listenbrainz-autoposter

-Inspired by the [scrobble-blue] project, [`listenbrainz-autoposter`](https://github.com/prcutler/listenbrainz-autoposter) posts your top 5 album listens from the previous week to Bluesky and / or Mastodon.
+Inspired by the [scrobble-blue](https://github.com/willmanduffy/scrobble-blue) project, [`listenbrainz-autoposter`](https://github.com/prcutler/listenbrainz-autoposter) posts your top 5 album listens from the previous week to Bluesky and / or Mastodon.
 This uses GitHub Actions to automate the widget above instead of Cloudflare, like the original project.

 I have it set to share my top every Tuesday, giving ListenBrainz enough time to process the previous week.

 ## listenbrainz-to-bluesky

-Another project inspired by someone else, this time it is [scrobble-blue](https://github.com/willmanduffy/scrobble-blue) by [Will Manduffy](https://github.com/willmanduffy). [listenbrainz-to-bluesky](https://github.com/prcutler/listenbrainz-to-bluesky) adds one line to your Bluesky profile with a "Listening to" and the name of the song and the artist of your most recent scrobble.
+Another project inspired by someone else, this time it is again [scrobble-blue](https://github.com/willmanduffy/scrobble-blue) by [Will Manduffy](https://github.com/willmanduffy). [listenbrainz-to-bluesky](https://github.com/prcutler/listenbrainz-to-bluesky) adds one line to your Bluesky profile with a "Listening to" and the name of the song and the artist of your most recent scrobble.
 This one is self-hosted and runs via a cron job every few minutes.

 ![Paul's Bluesky Profile showing Listening to: Alright Hear This by Beastie Boys](lbtobsky.png)